-- Arts and humanities organizations with a majority of their constituents who reside outside of the District of Columbia. - Private clubs and organizations that prohibit membership based upon race, gender, color, religion, or any other class identified in the District of Columbia Human Rights Act; - Individuals. - Organizations that require "fiscal agents"; for-profit organizations; private foundations; political organizations; colleges; universities; foreign governments; federal government
+- Arts and humanities organizations with a majority of their constituents who reside outside of the District of Columbia; - Public charter schools and Parent Teacher Organizations/Associations; - Private clubs and organizations that prohibit membership based upon race, gender, color, religion, or any other class identified in the District of Columbia Human Rights Act;

-- entities; and other District of Columbia government agencies, including DC Public Schools. - Organizations submitting an application whose content is combined with the application of another organization.
+- Individuals; - Organizations that require "fiscal agents"; for-profit organizations; private foundations; political organizations; colleges; universities; foreign governments; federal government entities; and other District of Columbia government agencies, including DC Public Schools; - Applicants requesting or receiving funding for the same activities through more than one CAH program or grant category; and - Organizations submitting an application whose content is combined with the application of another organization.
 Proposed projects must be "stand-alone" projects.